 In the 2012-2013 school year, all seniors and their teachers received a MacBook Air for their use (at home and school) to pilot for the first phase our Strategic Technology Plan.
 The program provided valuable insight that helped craft the final form of the school’s initiative.
 It also provided critical information as to the school’s readiness for a 1:1 program with regard to its infrastructure, as well as the instructional expertise of the faculty in their use of technology.

 Using the results of the surveys, the findings from the pilot program, and extensive research from other MAIS schools and technology consultants, the Board of Trustees approved the final plan in January 2013.
 The plan was phased in over the next few years, which included the expansion of MacBook Air computers to 10th-12th grades for the 2013-2014 school year.
 This expansion then included 7-9th grade students having MacBook Air devices for the 2014-2015 school year.
 The 1:1 program was complete in 2015 with all students having access to MacBook Air computers and iPad devices.
-The 2021-22 school year will bring a complete refresh of all devices on campus, providing 7-12th students with MacBook Air computers, the 5th and 6th graders with iPad Air devices, and all new iPad Air carts for 3k-4th grade.
+The 2021-22 school year brought a complete refresh of all devices on campus, providing 7-12th students with MacBook Air computers, the 5th and 6th graders with iPad Air devices, and all new iPad Air carts for 3k-4th grade.